binod33/EulerProject/src/ServerProduct-Tool.md

 ```

 ### Read directly from a JSON file
-The tool can read data out directly from a JSON file by specifying it's path as an argument when using <code>"-f"<code> option.
+The tool can read data out directly from a JSON file by specifying it's path as an argument when using <code>"-f"</code> option.

 Usage example :
 ```